sbenstewart/resume/README.md

 The tech stuff used are as follows:

 1. [MS WORD](https://en.wikipedia.org/wiki/Microsoft_Word) to make it hard for the open source world.
-2. [QR CODE GENERATOR](https://www.the-qrcode-generator.com/) for doing exactly what the app name states.
-3. [GITUHB](https://github.com/sbenstewart/resume) to host the resume and also serve as my backup.
+2. [GITUHB](https://github.com/sbenstewart/resume) to host the resume and also serve as my backup.

 ## Contributing
 To contribute, follow these steps: